MBDA GUIDE FOR THE SUBMISSION OF UNSOLICITED PROPOSALS

 Coordination of the Tribal Consultation Policy development and implementation across Commerce and in conjunction with tribal leaders;

 Serve as Tribal liaison on behalf of the Secretary and the various bureaus within Commerce;

 Serve as Intergovernmental Indian Country representative for Commerce working with the White House and other agencies on Indian Country initiatives and issues.

-MBDA an agency in the US Department of Commerce helps create and maintain U.S. jobs by promoting the growth and global competitiveness of large, medium and small businesses owned and operated by members of the minority and Diaspora communities.
+MBDA an agency in the US Department of Commerce helps create and maintain U.S. jobs by promoting the growth and global competitiveness of large, medium and small businesses owned and operated by members of the minority communities.

 Through a national network of more than 40 business centers and a wide range of domestic and international strategic partners, MBDA provides Agency clients with the technical assistance and access to capital, contract opportunities and new markets that they need to create new jobs.